-Advocates may be selected from the community, faculty, and staff of the Medical University and its affiliates.
-Those selecting a research participant advocate for any particular human research study should keep in mind that the advocate should have some background knowledge in working with the particular vulnerable population; have knowledge of the bioethical foundations, federal regulations, and University policies regarding human subjects research and the special needs of vulnerable populations and have the time commitment available to participate with the research participants on an on-going basis for the duration of the research endeavor.
-If requested either by the IRB or investigator, SCTR will facilitate the selection of research participant advocates.
+Since 2008, the Core Clinical Research Training (CCRT) has included content addressing topics relevant to the service and training of research participant advocates.
+Individuals taking this course learn the bioethical foundations, federal regulations, and University policies regarding the special needs of vulnerable populations as a part of the Good Clinical Practice (GCP) module.
+In addition, specialized training curricula for human research advocates is designed and taught under the guidance of SCTR as needed.
+Over time, this model will create a cadre of faculty and staff with specialized training and expertise in serving as advocates.
+Advocates may also be selected from the community, faculty, and staff of the Medical University and its affiliates.
+Those selecting a research participant advocate for any particular human research study should keep in mind that the advocate should have some background knowledge in working with the particular vulnerable population and have the time commitment available to participate with the research participants on an on-going basis for the duration of the research endeavor.